mahmodqasem39/ITIDA-Task-Backend/README.md

 ```

 ## Running the Application
-running thes commands as following
+running these commands as following
 - navigate to /ITIDA-Task-Backend then run this command
 ```bash
 dotnet run